fabcoins-dot-info/fabcoins.info/_data/devdocs/en/guides/payment_processing.md

   before used) secp256k1 public key.

-After adding all that information to the database, Bob's server displays a `bitcoin:` URI for Charlie to click to pay.
+After adding all that information to the database, Bob's server displays a `fabcoin:` URI for Charlie to click to pay.

-Charlie clicks on the `bitcoin:` URI in his browser.
+Charlie clicks on the `fabcoin:` URI in his browser.
 His browser's URI handler sends the URI to his wallet program.
 The wallet is aware of the Payment Protocol, so it parses the `r` parameter and sends an HTTP GET to that URL looking for a PaymentRequest message.